-- (a) Provide Dr. Sen with a robust definition of corporate governance and a brief explanation of what you understand corporate governance to be. - (b) Comment on the board composition of Pharma Ltd. with respect to the Companies Act,2013 and SEBI LODR Regulations,2015.
-Also comment whether Dr. Sen should be Chairman of the Company.
+- (b) understand corporate governance to be. - c) Comment on the board composition of Testocare Ltd. with respect to the Companies Act, 2013 and SEBI LODR Regulations, 2015. - (d) Also comment whether the Board should appoint a CEO when Dr. Mahopatra is already the Chairman of the Company.